 The History of Lacrosse

 Lacrosse is the oldest sport in North America, with its origin dating back to the 1400's.
-It did not become generally known and talked about until the 1600's when a Jesuit missionary named Jean de Brebeuf saw the Hyron Indians play it.
-In a report to his superiors he stated little about the actual play of the game but seemed to be intriqued by the stick the indians used while playing.
-He likened the stick the indians competed with to the "crosier" carried at religious ceremonies by a bishop.
+It did not become generally known and talked about until the 1600's when a Jesuit missionary named Jean de Brebeuf saw the Hyron Native Americans play it.
+In a report to his superiors he stated little about the actual play of the game but seemed to be intriqued by the stick used while playing.
+He likened the stick to the "crosier" carried at religious ceremonies by a bishop.
 Thus, the name la crosse evolved, and this later became simply "lacrosse".

-Indian lacrosse was a mass game.
-Teams were often made up of one hundred to one thousand braves on each side.
+Native American lacrosse was a mass game.
+Teams were often made up of one hundred to one thousand on each side.
 Games lasted from sunup to sundown and stretched over the course of two or three days.
 Lacrosse games were originally used to toughen braves for actual combat.
 There were times when games were played between two tribes to settle their differences or disputes.

 In the early 1800's the French pioneers started playing lacrosse seriously.
 It was with their participation in the sport that came the first signs of turning lacrosse into a civilized game.
 In the early 1900's lacrosse became recognized as a "force to be reckoned with".
 It was during this time that the game ws first played in Olympic competition, and the United States Intercollegiate Lacrosse League (USILL) was formed.
 In 1926, the USILL was replaced by the United States Intercollegiate Lacrosse Association, which is still the governing body of lacrosse today.